 35. Women deserve special attention because of the high burden of disease they endure and because of the health conditions related to their reproductive life.
 This calls for high-level commitment of families, communities, governments and international partners.
-Efforts to scaleup interventions aimed at improving women's health must be coordinated and involve all stakeholders.
+Efforts to scale-up interventions aimed at improving women's health must be coordinated and involve all stakeholders.
 Strategic budgeting and effective monitoring and evaluation mechanisms will ensure implementation of proven interventions and demonstrate change.

-The creation of an enabling environment for women at all levels is critical for the attainment of the highest possible level of health as reflected in the Health-for-All Policy for the 21st Century in the African Region: Agenda 2020.
+36. The creation of an enabling environment for women at all levels is critical for the attainment of the highest possible level of health as reflected in the Health-for-All Policy for the 21st Century in the African Region: Agenda 2020.
 This enabling environment must be in the context of health sector reforms in countries.
 Major components are health system responsiveness to the needs of women, education of the girl-child, quality health care, elimination of gender discrimination and HTPs, and an appreciation of the role of women in sustaining human life.

-37. The Regional Committee endorsed "Women's health: A strategy for the African Region" for implementation in Member States.
+37. Member States are invited to endorse and implement "Women's health: A strategy for the African Region".